 We know that the most important things in life happen outside the workday.
 People we care about become ill.
 Families welcome new members.
-Big moments that require extra attention lt's yours - you've earned it.
+Big moments that need extra attention come along for all of us.

 Support in these times means we can be stronger both at home and at work.
-Paid Family and Medical Leave is an essential benefit that offers Washingtonians paid time off when they need it most.
+Paid Family and Medical Leave is an essential benefit that offers paid time off to Washingtonians when they need it most.